Service Just Because

 What is a "LivingSmile?"

-It's a term I came up with in 2010 when figuring out what to name this website.
+It's a term I came up with when deciding what to name this website.

 If pressed for further explanation, I would say the term is based in an understanding (or trust) of the human condition I have.
 Namely, that every one of us — every one — has the potential to be perfectly at ease and content without need, worry, or help.
-Every one of us has the potential to live effortless and happy lives — to be a breathing, walking, living smile.
+Every one of us has the potential to live effortless and happy lives, i.e., to be a breathing, walking, and living smile.

 I hold this understanding in every project I undertake, and everywhere I go.
 What greater gift is there to give than to help another (or even yourself) realize they are the gift they’ve been waiting for?